The Truth About Devo, America's Most Misunderstood Band

 Mothersbaugh: We kept trying to figure out, how do we give them a song that they can maybe put on the radio?
 We were a totally different kind of band.
 We decided early on, well, they give us a $100,000, what are we gonna do with it?
 And we go, well, let's pay each band member the same amount of money a Los Angeles school teacher gets.
 We did that so that we'd have money for our art experimentation and for our music experimentation and so we could make those films independently, and didn't have to depend upon Warner Brothers to finance things for us.

 "We knew we were stepping into a sewer.
 We didn't know how bad it stunk."

 Did you know what you were getting yourselves into with the labels and the music industry?

 Mothersbaugh: We knew we were stepping into a sewer.
 We didn't know how bad it stunk.
 It was tough, we were never 100 percent happy about anything that was going on.
-And even when we finally had a song that did get hit radio play, “Whip It,” it seemed like that worked against us because all of a sudden, you know, we were this band.
-It was almost like a cartoon, where you'd be in the studio working on something, and all of a sudden Joe Shmo from Warner Brothers would pop in and say something like, “Hey!
+And even when we finally had a song that did get hit radio play, “Whip It,” it seemed like that worked against us, because all of a sudden, you know, we were this band.
+It was almost like a cartoon, where you'd be in the studio working on something, and all of a sudden Joe Schmo from Warner Brothers' head would pop up and say something like, “Hey!
 How are you guys doing?
 Do you need anything?
 Just wanted to remind you, you can do anything you want, anything you want, just write another ‘Whip it!’”
 It was obvious they weren’t getting it.
 We were never taken very seriously.

 What do you think Devo would look like if the project formed today?